 DAVID YARDLEY has just finished cutting Doc Martin in Cornwall and is staying there to edit the second series of Delicious.
 The Bandit Television production for Sky 1 stars Dawn French and Emilia Fox.

 Editor MATTHEW TABERN is now cutting Little Women for Playground Entertainment and the BBC.
 The series, an adaptation of the classic novel, is being filmed around Dublin and is directed by Vanessa Caswell.

 Editor MARK HERMIDA is now cutting the latest Johnny Vegas comedy series for BBC One, Home from Home.
 The six parter is set in the Lake District and is being produced by Rebecca Papworth and directed by Paul Murphy.

-Editor MATTHEW TABERN is currently cutting Hard Sun for Euston Films.
+Editors MATTHEW TABERN and MIKE PHILLIPS are currently cutting Hard Sun for Euston Films.
 The six parter for the BBC takes place in contemporary London in a world facing Armageddon.
-Matthew is working with director Nick Rowland on the show which will star Agyness Deyn and Jim Sturgess.
+Matthew is working with director Nick Rowland and Mike with Richard Senior on the show which will star Agyness Deyn and Jim Sturgess.